ciscoheat/sveltekit-flash-message/README.md

 ## 3. Display the flash message

-Import the client `initFlashStore` class to initialize and display the flash message, for example in your layout component:
+Import the client `initFlashStore` function to initialize and display the flash message, for example in your layout component:

 **src/routes/+layout.svelte**